Insuring Older Homes: Coverage Considerations for Central New York Properties

 More than that, homes are built differently these days.
 Outdated wiring, plumbing, and other components that fail to meet modern building codes must be updated to today’s standards.
 Similar wood will likely be used throughout the home, but they will be culled from younger trees.

-Replacement cost coverage will help you pay for the rebuild, but it will cost you.
+Replacement cost coverage can help you pay for the rebuild, but it will cost you.
 Restoring or rebuilding a Greek Revival-style home with all its fancy period trimmings requires a level of craftsmanship that exists in a shrinking pool of artisans.

 Design and construction will take longer to complete for that reason.
 Sourcing the right materials will also prolong the building process, which will further drive up costs.